MrsmLisa/connecting-comics/README.md

 Connecting Comics is a non-profit association dedicated to supporting comic artists of all levels.
 Their mission is to build an open, welcoming community where creators can learn, share knowledge, and grow together.
 They organize workshops, drawing sessions, and talks focused on comics — from storytelling and art fundamentals to publishing and career skills.
 Their events are designed to be accessible, practical, and inspiring.

+The live website can be found here: Connecting Comics

 ## 1. User experience
 The website is made for Connecting Comics.
 Their goal is to become more visible to the comic community, get more members and have more people come to their workshops.

-The site provides information about Connecting Comics, the different events they host and testimonies from other members.
+The site provides information about Connecting Comics and the different events they host.
 There is a form to become a member.

 The target audiens for the site are comic artists that want to meet others with the same interests and take part in comic related events.